 The locals loathed them and didn’t want them on their island.
 Most of the locals had relatives who had migrated to Australia.
 Both the Aussie connection and the locals were scared the cash rich mafia would use their blood money to buy up the island, their homes and their donkeys, so they hatched a brilliant plan.
 A plan that became the country’s first anti-mafia war.

-With the support of the other Aeolian Islands and the Aussie connection’s financing, the locals ran away from / abandoned Filicudi.
-They left the island empty while they hid out on the other islands, leaving the mafia with nowhere to shop or eat.
-For several days the island turned into a ghost town.
-All the windows were shuttered, the shops and taverns closed, the fields empty, the farmers and fishermen all gone.
+With the support of the other Aeolian Islands and the Aussie connection’s financing, one night while the mafia slept, the locals escaped Filicudi.
+The plan involved every Filicudian secretly staying with a family on one of the other islands, for however long it was going to take.
+The mafia woke the next morninging to shuttered windows, every eatery was locked up, the shops and taverns were closed, the fields were empty, all the farmers and fishermen had vanished – the island had become a ghost town.
 The only people left on the island were the mafia dons.
 Genius, no?

 I don’t know how long it lasted but in the end the government had to move the Mafiosi to an uninhabited island near Sardinia, with only wild donkeys for company.